bimobject/docs/docs/documentation/packaging/creating-a-packaging.md

 # Creating a packaging

-This guide will walk you through the process of creating a new packaging.
+This article will go through all the steps of creating a packaging entity in Eando X.

 ## Creating a new packaging